-Several agro-meteorological stations across the country were used to make the seasonal precipitation and temperature forecast for the period November-December-January (NDJ) 2016-2017.
-This was done by using the data set for the period 1979 to September 2016, along with Global Models, Observations, Climate Predictability Tool (CPT) and Subjective Input.
+Several agro-meteorological stations across the country are used to make the seasonal precipitation and temperature forecast.
+This is done by using available historical data, along with Global Models, Observations, Climate Predictability Tool (CPT) and Subjective Inputs.

-Based on on all these inputs the rainfall forecast for Belize for period November-December-January (NDJ) 2016-2017 is for Slightly below Normal rainfall for northern and central coastal areas and normal rainfall over inland and southern areas of the country.
-Above Normal Temperatures are forecast for the country during this period.
+Based on on all these inputs the rainfall forecast for Belize for the period February - March - April 2017 (FMA 2017) is for Near Normal rainfall over northern and southern areas of the country and below normal rainfall over central areas.
+Temperatures are expected to be above normal during this period.

-The map below show some approximate rainfall totals that can be expected across some key district stations during the period.
-Note that values are not expected to be exactly as depicted here but should be somewhere in that general range.
-The map at the bottom show how this forecast compares to the average that normally occurs in the period.
+Click on a link in the following table to view maps displaying some approximate rainfall and temperature values that can be expected across some key district stations during the period.
+Note that values are not expected to be exactly as depicted on the maps but they should be somewhere in that general range.

 The information is provided with the understanding that The National Meteorology Service makes no warranties, either expressed or implied, concerning the accuracy, completeness, reliability, or suitability of the Outlook.
 The information may be used freely by the public with appropriate acknowledgement of its source, but shall not be modified in content and then presented as original material.